OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 The GitHub Action workflow (`.github/workflows/deploy.yml`) uses the FTP-Deploy-Action to:

-1. Connect to your cPanel server via FTP
+1. Connect to your cPanel server via FTPS (secure FTP)
 2. Upload all files from the `stories-backend` directory to your server
 3. Maintain the same directory structure on the server